Wave Candy is a flexible audio analysis and visualization tool which includes an Oscilloscope, Spectrum Analyzer, Vectorscope and Peak Meter.

 Video Tutorial here.

 The display type, colors, frequency range and dynamic range are all fully customizable.
 Related plugins include Spectroman,

 How to use

 Load Wave Candy into an effects slot on the Mixer Track to be monitored.
-A good place to load Wave Candy is on the special 'Selected' Mixer track located to the right of the 'Send' tracks.
+A good place to load Wave Candy is on the special 'Current (C)' Mixer track located to the left of the 'Master' track.
 The

 - Gain - Increases (right) or decreases (left) the display gain.
 NOTE: if you change this value any dB values shown by Wave Candy will be relative to the input level.